 [Note to therapist: The goal of this discussion is to encourage practice, while helping clients to identify their own spiritual qualities.
-Therefore, if client has not practiced, therapist asks client to describe a situation during the week and to identify instances of effort, strong determination, equanimity, morality, loving kindness, and tolerance - the six spiritual qualities covered so far in treatment.
+Therefore, if client has not practiced, therapist asks client to describe a situation during the week and to identify instances of effort, strong determination, equanimity, gratitude, morality, loving kindness, tolerance, and courage - the eight spiritual qualities covered so far in treatment.
 You can also suggest that they keep their signed Commitment in a conspicuous place and read it frequently.]